 Church of Scotland Monthly Magazine - Life and Work

 As the situation changes, we will provide updates on the Church Facebook Page and this website.
-We will stay in touch using as many forms of safe communication as possible.

 If anyone would like assistance accessing any of the online information, please contact Douglas Gow in the first instance.
 If anyone knows of an individual or family in need of pastoral care, please advise any one of us on the contact list provided.